jhutchens/jhutchens/branch manipulation.md

 5. **Important!**

 	If you are doing this for use with Git, **do not** create the link inside the GitHub folder on your computer.
 	Git will not understand it, and will be unable to add/commit such files/folders.
-Instead, link _to_ the GitHub folder _from_ your desired outside location.
+Instead, **link _to_ the GitHub folder _from_ your desired outside location**.

 	Examples: